Evaluate your efforts

 Assess changes in attitudes or knowledge

-If you are interested in assessing changes in what your employees or members think or know, one option is to survey them prior to distributing the materials to ask about their knowledge, attitudes, and beliefs.
-After distributing the materials, re-survey employees or members to assess any changes.
+If this interests you, one option is to survey employees or members prior to distributing the materials to ask about their knowledge, attitudes, and beliefs.
+Then, re-survey after distributing the materials to assess any changes.

-Another way to get this kind of information is to talk with groups of employees or members before and after you disseminate the materials.
+Another option is to talk with groups of employees or members before and after you disseminate the materials.
 For example, to assess a campaign around “knowing your numbers,” one employer that used the Toolkit held focus groups to detect specific changes in employees’ knowledge of their personal health data.

 Download a list of sample questions to help you get feedback after you distribute the materials.